-Watch the replay, or read on for their take on top questions from startup founders:
+Read on for their take on top questions from startup founders, or watch the replay:

 Hiring a marketer early is wise if this person can help design a strong go-to-market structure.
 Keep these tips in mind as you hire and recruit:

 It depends whether your sales motion is enterprise-focused or product-led, but here are some strategic ways to decide on a budget:

 In the beginning, don’t try to put a hard number on marketing, such as X% of our overall budget.
 Instead, choose goals you want to attain, such as having 5,000 developers using your product in the next year, or signing on three large enterprise clients, and then have your marketing team devise specific budgets to meet those goals.

 Pro tip: Don’t make the mistake of underinvesting in branding.
 It might feel frivolous, but when you’re a new company, you need to make your mark and get known.
 Investing in branding work early will help you stake your claim on the market.

 It’s difficult to calculate the dollar-for-dollar impact of marketing in early-stage companies, but there are many metrics you can measure, including: